borisdev/research/artifactor/questions.md

 ]
 ```

-questions
+## Technical questions

-- can we break down the meaning of this togther?
+1. Can we break down the meaning of this above query together?
-- what is the response to the above query?
+2. What is the response to the above query?
+3. Can I get a smaller query to play with?
-- does the DB allow you to cache results?
+4. Does the DB allow you to cache results?
-- how much do you pay for each query result?
+5. How much do you pay for each query result?

+## Some thoughts

 At first glance it, I am wondering if you should save all the data to your own
-DB so you cann use a narrow time filter to speed things up a lot ie. just need to query the vendor API for the most recent blocks?
+DB so then you only need to fetch a small amount of data using a narrow time filter to speed things up a lot ie. just need to query the vendor API for the most recent blocks?

-At the same, maybe having the use wait 10s is not such a big deal, and less of
+At the same, maybe having the user wait 10s is not such a big deal, and less of
 an issue or business cost than adding a new DB?

+I still have not worked out how to optimize the query or the logic.

+I want to play around with a smaller version of the second query and then think
+through the logic and see if we can find low hanging fruit changes.

+Perhaps you can send the query to their customer service?